 If you ride a motorcycle in New York, you must wear a helmet.
 Failure to wear an approved motorcycle helmet while riding in the Empire state is illegal.
 Furthermore, wearing a helmet is probably the single most important safety precaution you can take while riding a motorcycle.
 If you suffer injury in a motorcycle accident, call emergency services.
-Next, you may want to consult with an attorney about filing a claim for compensation.
+Next, you may want to consult with a personal injury lawyer Bronx about filing a claim for compensation.

 Helmet Statistics: why you should always wear a helmet